nashville-software-school/bangazon-inc/book-3-web-api/chapters/CONTROLLER_PARAMETERS.md

 # Web API Parameters

+---

+## Objectives

+After completing this lesson and working on related exercises you should be able to:

+1. List and describe three different types of parameters.
+1. Give two examples of websites that use query string parameters.
+1. Discuss a benefit of using query string parameters for a search feature of an application.
+1. Write code in an ASP<span>.</span>NET Core Web API that uses query strings to perform a search of a database entity.

+---

 We've encountered the term _parameter_ a few times throughout the course.
 We've seen that a parameter is a special variable that is _passed into_ a function or method.

 ```js